stouch/docs/api/activity.md

 ### Returns

-Returns an activity action if a valid identifier was provided.
+Returns an [activity object](#the-activity-object) if a valid identifier was provided.
 :::

 <template slot="right">